 "Everything I Love is Here" is inscribed on Alvin Amason’s monumental mixed-media bear that greets visitors in the new Art of the North Gallery at the Anchorage Museum.
 The inscription also describes the body of work of one of Alaska’s most acclaimed artists.

 Alvin Eli Amason was born in 1948 of Sugpiaq — or Alutiiq — ancestry.
 He was raised on Kodiak Island in a family with a long history of trapping, commercial fishing and bear guiding.
-Amason spent his youth observing the natural world in Kodiak, keeping a journal to record stories of elders and local characters.
+Amason spent his youth observing the natural world in Kodiak, keeping a journal to record stories of elders and local characters, told in colorful vernacular.

 He learned so much: "How to pick bird eggs, get octopus, dig clams, watch and predict the weather, and know the safe beaches in a storm."
 These visual impressions and recorded memories served as basis and inspiration for Amason’s distinctive portraits of Alaska wildlife.
 His animals are rendered in bright colors in paint and sculptural relief, so alive that they appear only momentarily at rest.
 He draws upon the deep well of closeness between humans and animals and respect for wildlife that is central to his heritage.

 Amason received bachelor's and master’s degrees in art from Central Washington University and a Master in Fine Arts from Arizona State University.
 In addition to his long career as a commercially successful painter and sculptor, Amason has mentored generations of artists.
 He began teaching at a community college in the Navajo Nation before serving as director of Native Arts at the University of Alaska Fairbanks for 17 years.
 Amason later developed an Alaska Native Arts curriculum and studio at the University of Alaska Anchorage.